Skip to main content

 Image

-Once you've settled on the cruise line, ship, and itinerary that meets your vacation wants and needs, you'll have to decide on a stateroom, which can range from a windowless interior cabin to a luxurious three-bedroom villa with a private butler.
+Once you've settled on the cruise line, ship, and itinerary that meets your vacation wants and needs, you'll have to decide on a cabin, which can range from a windowless interior cabin to a luxurious three-bedroom villa with a private butler.

 What's your budget?
-Do you have a preference on the location of your cabin?
+Do you have a preference for the location of your cabin?
 Would you rather splurge on the accommodation or extra activities?
 Do you need a stateroom that will fit your large family?

 Don't automatically choose the cheapest stateroom; it might not be the best fit for you and your travel party.